angular/angular/docs/TRIAGE_AND_LABELS.md

 Notes:
-  - To land a change only in a patch/RC branch, without landing it in any other active release-train branch (such as `master`), the patch/RC branch can be targeted in the GitHub UI with the appropriate `target: patch`/`target: rc` label.
+  - To land a change only in a patch/RC branch, without landing it in any other active release-train branch (such as `main`), the patch/RC branch can be targeted in the GitHub UI with the appropriate `target: patch`/`target: rc` label.
   - `target: lts` PRs must target the specific LTS branch they would need to merge into in the GitHub UI, in cases which a change is desired in multiple LTS branches, individual PRs for each LTS branch must be created